Connect to world-class cybersecurity initiatives for Canada’s research and education sector

 Which organizations are eligible to participate?

-All ORION-connected higher education institutions are eligible to access the cybersecurity program initiatives and deploy them at no cost.
+All ORION-connected post secondary institutions, non-federal research facilities and centres of excellence are eligible to access the cybersecurity program initiatives and deploy them at no cost.
 For more information about eligibility, please see CANARIE’s website.

 How do we participate in the CIP?